gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 For each parameter-in or parameter-out edge connected to an argument of an annotated method or constructor, the taint of the remote (caller side) endpoint must be allowed by the argument taints (argtaints) for that argument in the annotation applied to the method or constructor.

-For each data return edge of an annotated method or constructor, the taint of remote (caller side) endpoint must be allowed by the return taints (rettaints) of the annotation applied to the method or constructor.
+For each data return edge of an annotated method or constructor, the taint of the remote (caller side) endpoint must be allowed by the return taints (rettaints) of the annotation applied to the method or constructor.

 For each data dependency edge (that is not a return or parameter edge) of an annotated method or constructor, the taint of both endpoints must be allowed by at least one of the following: argument taints (argtaints), code taints (codtaints), or return taints (rettaints) of the annotation applied to the method or constructor.